 - Water vegetables and herbs more frequently during hot weather, especially those planted in containers.
 Feed fortnightly with an organic, seaweed -based fertiliser.

-- Remove your spent summer veg that have finished bearing and prepare your soil for winter vegetable sowing and planting.
+- Remove your spent summer veg that have finished bearing.
+A final planting of tomato, brinjal and green pepper seedlings can still be made.
+Prepare your soil for winter vegetable sowing and planting.
 Work a generous amount of good quality compost into the soil in preparation.

 - Start sowing your choice of winter vegetable and herb seeds available in the seed section at Lifestyle Home Garden now.
 Rather sow in seed trays while the weather is still so hot and keep the young seedlings under 30-40% shade cloth or in the dappled shade of a tree.

-- Pick the last of your granadillas and cut back vines encouraging new growth.
-Feed with organic 2:3:2 fertiliser.
+- Pick the last of your granadillas and feed with an organic 2:3:2 fertiliser.

 - Water all berries well to ensure a good autumn crop.

 Look after the beneficial insects in the garden – they help to keep your garden pest free.
 Only spray pesticides if really needed and then spray during the late afternoon when they are less active.
 Have some fun building them a bug hotel where they can find a safe haven and perhaps a bite to eat –free board and lodging for all their hard work!
-If you need ideas on how to do build one, we have a very clever twist on one of these in this year’s Garden Design Show – so be sure to visit when it opens on Saturday, 16 February 2019.
-Alternatively check out our range of ready to install Bug hotels, available from the bird section, at Lifestyle Home Garden.
-Happy Gardening!
+If you want need ideas on how to do build one, we have a very clever twist on one of these in this year’s Garden Design Show – so be sure to visit when it opens on Saturday, 19 February 2022.